REVISION

 Em dash overload.
 AI models reach for em dashes the way nervous speakers reach for "um."
 One per page is a stylistic choice.
 Three per paragraph is a machine signature.

 Stock vocabulary.
-Certain words appear almost exclusively in AI output: delve, tapestry, nuanced, landscape, multifaceted, leverage, streamline.
+Certain words appear almost exclusively in AI output: delve, tapestry, nuanced, landscape, multifaceted.
 A reader who spots any two of these in the same paragraph knows a machine wrote it.

 These are not random quirks of individual tools.
-A NeurIPS 2025 study tested 25 language models on open-ended prompts and found that four out of five responses from the same model were barely distinguishable.
-Across different models, the overlap was nearly as high: GPT-4o and DeepSeek-V3 produced 81% identical phrasing on the same product-description task.
+A NeurIPS 2025 Best Paper study tested over 70 language models on open-ended prompts and found that responses from the same model were barely distinguishable.
+Across different models, the overlap was nearly as high: GPT-4o and DeepSeek-V3 showed 71 to 82 percent semantic similarity on the same open-ended tasks.
 The researchers call this convergence the "artificial hivemind."
 Models trained on similar data land on the same words, the same rhythms, and the same rhetorical moves.

 The patterns also feed each other.
 When rhythm is flat, abstraction hides inside the uniformity.
 When verbs are vague, hedging sounds like the only honest option.
 Fix one and the others get easier to spot.